aaakgod/aaakgod.github.io/_posts/2019-01-10-Loan-forecast.md

 ### 2.2.3 Categorical variable analysis

 Now that we understand distributions for ApplicantIncome and LoanIncome, let us understand categorical variables in more details.
+Now that we understand distributions for ApplicantIncome and LoanIncome, let us understand categorical variables in more details.